 Of course, a real sharpening stone would be better, however, any rough surface will help sharpen a knife.

 - Step 1: Even if you’ve found a clean stone, wet it with water.
-This will help the sharpening process.
+This will help the knife sharpening process.
 Grab your knife and place it over the stone at a 10-degree angle, facing away from you.

 - Step 2: Make sure you stoke the knife along the whole length of the stone so you cover the entire blade.
 Turn the knife over to sharpen the other side of the knife.